saudiwin/ordbetareg/README.md

 README
 ================
 Robert Kubinec
-March 1st, 2020
+January  11th, 2022

-This repository contains data and code for the paper, “Ordered Beta
-Regression: A Parsimonious, Well-Fitting Model for Survey Sliders and Visual Analog Scales.”
+This repository contains data and code for the paper, “Ordered Beta Regression: A Parsimonious, Well-Fitting Model for Continuous Data with Lower and Upper Bounds", which is  now forthcoming at the journal *Political Analysis*.
+An ungated preprint can be found here: https://osf.io/preprints/socarxiv/2sx6y/.
+It can be found both on Dataverse and Github.

+To replicate the paper, please first run the `install.R` script to make sure all relevant packages are installed.
+The script will also install `cmdstanr` and a version of `cmdstan`, which is the underlying MCMC sampling library from the Stan project.
+Installing `cmdstan` requires the R toolchain; if you have any trouble or are unsure see the `cmdstanr` package installation instructions: https://mc-stan.org/cmdstanr/articles/cmdstanr.html.

+The file `master.R` will then run all the necessary scripts to compile the paper and supplementary information  (compilation requires a working Latex installation).
+Note that `master.R` by default loads the existing simulation data in the `data` folder.
+To fully reproduce the simulation, set the `run_sim` variable in `master.R` to `TRUE`.
+Note that running the full simulation can require up to a few days on a machine with ~40 cores.

 The repository includes the following files:

-  - `kubinec_ord_betareg.Rmd` A reproducible Rmarkdown document that can be run in Rstudio to re-produce the results.
+  - `kubinec_ord_betareg_accepted.Rmd` The accepted version of the reproducible Rmarkdown document that can be run in Rstudio to re-produce the results.
 Note that the `data` folder in this repository contains necessary data to reproduce results.